 Opportunities for Great Logos: The main logo for our Seinfeld league is below.
 But there are a ton of great image opportunities for Seinfeld, including the featured image at the top of this article, which is the logo for my team, “These Pretzels are Making Me Thirsty!”

 Opportunities for Great Team Names: Obviously, this is what counts the most.
 You want your owners to get creative in naming their teams, and allowing them to dig deep for an obscure, yet awesome, reference allows for just that.
 The team names in our Seinfeld league, include:

 - Kramerica Industries

 - Bad Chicken

 - Rusty’s Beefarino

 - Box of Cubans

-Championship Game Name: Then, of course, your commission can also have some fun in naming your themed Fantasy Football league’s Super Bowl, like Todd did for our H.E.
+Championship Game Name: Then, of course, your commissioner can also have some fun in naming your themed Fantasy Football league’s Super Bowl, like Todd did for our H.E.
 Pennypacker Bowl.

 15 Different Themed Fantasy Football League Ideas